-Presumption, he continued, can refer to a variety of evidentiary choices, and he urged the researcher to look into the issues raised by their use.276 It is crucial to note that the presumption topic only pertains to factual concerns, not legal ones.
+Presumption, he continued, can refer to a variety of evidentiary choices, and he urged the researcher to look into the issues raised by their use.281 It is crucial to note that the presumption topic only pertains to factual concerns, not legal ones.

-significance and inherent its ambiguity, presumption has been the subject of debate in a large amount of literature.
-Its meaning, types, purposes, and ambiguous.
-These presumption structure are all dimensions have been explored by various analysts, but literature reveals disagreements between researchers.
+significance and inherent Due to its ambiguity, presumption has been the subject of debate in a large amount of literature.
+Its meaning, types, purposes, and ambiguous. presumption all are These dimensions have been explored by various analysts, but reveals disagreements between literature researchers.
 The OSO contains numerous clauses that address presumptions.
 When courts must or may make presumptions is covered by Article 2 Subsections 7, 8, and 9.
 The types of papers and presumptions that the courts may or must draw are listed from article 90 to article 101.